rikdev/grub-multiboot/README.md

 In order to install [ISO images](https://en.wikipedia.org/wiki/ISO_image) just copy them to the `/boot/images` directory on the USB flash drive.
 You can make nested directories in the `/boot/images` directory.

+### Installation UEFI applications

+In order to install UEFI applications (like [rEFInd](https://www.rodsbooks.com/refind/) or [EFI version of GPT fdisk](https://sourceforge.net/p/gptfdisk/code/ci/master/tree/README-efi.txt)) copy them to the `/boot/applications` directory on the USB flash drive.
+You can make nested directories in the `/boot/applications` directory.

 ### Installation Windows images

 The GRUB2 can boot the Windows Boot Manager.
 Windows Boot Manager can boot the Windows from [WIM](https://en.wikipedia.org/wiki/Windows_Imaging_Format) or [VHD](https://en.wikipedia.org/wiki/VHD_(file_format)) images.
 You can find the Windows Boot Manager in the Windows installation CD or download one from the Microsoft website as part of [Windows PE](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-intro).
 Consider the installation and configuration the Windows Boot Manager to the USB flash drive on the example of Windows PE.